 Students requesting Disability Services are required to complete the following certification process:

-3800 Hillsborough St.
+3800 Hillsborough Street

 Raleigh, NC 27607

-Disability Services reserves the right to make final decisions concerning eligibility and appropriate accommodations based on the quality, how recent, and how complete the documentation submitted is.
+DS reviews documentation and makes decisions about accommodations on a case-by-case basis.
+DS reserves the right to request additional information in order to determine eligibility and reserves the right to make final decisions concerning eligibility and appropriate accommodations based on the quality, how recent, and how complete the documentation is.
+We encourage students and evaluators to review the best practice documents published by the Association of Higher Education and Disability (AHEAD) and the Educational Testing Service (ETS).
+It is the responsibility of the student to provide documentation meeting the guidelines set forth by Disability Services.
 All documentation is confidential and will be maintained by the Counseling Center/Disability Services.

 It is the student’s responsibility to:

 Director, Counseling Center